FinanceFree

 What if I save ₩1M per month for 30 years with compounding?

 At a 7% annual return (close to the long-term S&P 500 average), you'd accumulate about ₩1.22B (pre-tax, before inflation).
 At a 4% Korean savings rate, about ₩700M.
-The same contribution nearly doubles depending on the product — compare both right above.
+Since principal is ₩360M (₩1M × 360 months), roughly ₩860M of the 7% result is pure compound growth.
+The same contribution nearly doubles depending on the product — add a 15.4% tax rate and expected inflation here to also see after-tax real value.

 How do I maximize compounding with a Korean ISA account?

 ISA gives ₩2M (general) or ₩4M (basic-income) tax-free, with 9.9% separate taxation on the excess — vs. 15.4% in regular accounts.
 Over 30 years the difference compounds significantly.
-Set the tax rate to 9.9% or 0% in the calculator to compare.
-ISA has a 3-year minimum holding period and a ₩20M annual contribution cap.
+Set the tax rate to 9.9% or 0% to compare.
+ISA has a 3-year minimum holding period and a ₩20M annual / ₩100M total contribution cap.

 Are 7–10% annual returns realistic for stock ETFs?